mrzaizai2k/Portfolio/README.md

 3. **Create and run tunnel**

    - (replace `<Tunnel-UUID>` and `<Tunnel-NAME>` accordingly):
-   -  you need to remove existing CNAME on cloudflare first:
+   -  you need to remove existing A, AAA, CNAME records on cloudflare first (which was created whenever you ru create tunnel on different machines):

    ```bash
    cloudflared tunnel create <Tunnel-NAME>